Keystone Hall

 ABOUT KEYSTONE HALL

-Located just outside downtown Nashua, N.H., Keystone Hall is a nonprofit organization that offers residential and outpatient treatment for adults and adolescents struggling with substance use and co-occurring mental health disorders.
-Priority for treatment, including clinically managed detox and a center for pregnant and postpartum women, is given to New Hampshire residents who are under-insured or face difficulties covering costs.
+Keystone Hall is a nonprofit organization located just outside downtown Nashua, N.H.
+It provides residential and outpatient treatment for adults and adolescents struggling with substance use and co-occurring mental health disorders.
+Priority for treatment is given to New Hampshire residents who are under-insured or face difficulties covering costs.
 Services are available in both English and Spanish.
-Keystone, formerly known as the Greater Nashua Council on Alcoholism also operates a primary health care clinic on-site.
+Keystone Hall also operates a primary health care clinic on-site.

 TREATMENT & ASSESSMENT

-Walk-in appointments to get started at with outpatient treatment are available, and all clients begin admission with a two-hour intensive assessment and intake process.
-Treatment at Keystone Hall is culturally responsive, trauma-oriented, and evidence-based, emphasizing 12-step concepts and gender-specific individual and group counseling.
+Clients can walk-in for outpatient treatment and begin with a two-hour intensive assessment and intake process.
+Treatment at Keystone Hall is culturally responsive, trauma-oriented, and evidence-based.
+It emphasizes 12-step concepts and offers gender-specific individual and group counseling.

-The facility’s 28-day, high-intensity residential program targets substance abuse alone, while a 90-day program is based in dual diagnosis treatment.
-Intensive outpatient (IOP) groups meet three times a week, for three hours each session and adult IOP clients can also receive aid in securing supportive housing.
-Keystone staff coordinate with parole and probation officers, and with schools and caregivers for adolescent IOP clients.
+The facility offers a 28-day, high-intensity residential program for substance abuse and a 90-day program for dual diagnosis treatment.
+There are also intensive outpatient (IOP) groups that meet three times a week.
+Adult IOP clients can receive aid in securing supportive housing.
+Keystone staff coordinate with parole and probation officers, as well as schools and caregivers for adolescent IOP clients.

-Additional available services include medication-assisted therapy, according to information provided to Best-rehabs.com by the facility, and support groups for specialized groups, including veterans, according to Keystone’s Facebook page.
+Additional services include medication-assisted therapy and support groups for specialized groups, including veterans.

 STAFF CREDENTIALS

-Job postings on the Keystone Hall website indicate that a potential staff member’s experience working with diverse clients is a priority.
-In addition to a master’s degree in therapy or social work, one counselor description listed notes, “Must have a great sense of humor!”
-The facility also employs licensed professional nurses, certified recovery support workers, and licensed alcohol and drug counselors.
-Staff in recovery must have two years of sobriety before hiring.
+The Keystone Hall website prioritizes potential staff members with experience working with diverse clients.
+The facility employs licensed professional nurses, certified recovery support workers, and licensed alcohol and drug counselors.
+Staff in recovery must have two years of sobriety before being hired.

 ACCOMMODATIONS & AMENITIES